 The central directory portion involves using a repository of all user and group data for your business.
 A key role of this piece is to synchronize the directory across your business, which can span both on-site and cloud components.
 Once properly fitted, it will enable a single view of all users and permissions.

-By pairing identity management with adaptive multi-factor authentication (or MFA (Multi Factor Authentication), administrators can protect their organizations from any password-related threats by having users provide additional authentication methods to authorize access.
-Administrators can even set conditional access that checks the user’s device, location, and network in real time.
+By pairing identity management with adaptive two-factor authentication, administrators can protect their organizations from any password-related threats by having users provide additional authentication methods to authorize access.
+Administrators can even set conditional access that checks the user’s device, location, and network in real-time.

 How KT Connections Can Help Your Identity Management

 As businesses utilize more Software-as-a-Service (SaaS) applications, embrace multi-cloud infrastructure, and connect more Internet of Things (IoT) devices to their networks, identity management has become a more complex process.

 KT Connections can help you build a custom, future-proof identity management system for your business that will empower your employees and enhance productivity.
 Working closely with your team and our partnered vendors, we can help you to implement the right solution.